RamisUrban/RamisUrban.github.io/01EastLondon.md

 *Keywords: transit-oriented development, gentrification, displacement, public transport, East London*

-*Acknowledgements: The data for this research have been provided by the Consumer Data Research Centre, an ESRC Data Investment, under project ID CDRC 1441, ES/L011840/1; ES/L011891/1*

 Note: This research has been presented at the panel session of **Quantifying Gentrification and Displacement: Big Data and Other Data** in ["Gentrification & Displacement:What Can We Do About It?
 An International Dialogue"](https://sites.bu.edu/gentrification/speakers/), International Conference on Gentrification, Boston, MA